vuejs/language-tools/vue-language-tools/vue-component-meta/README.md

 ### description

 Same as above scenario you might have issue with description not generating when prop definition is dynamic.
-In this case write prop description can be tricky.
+In this case writing prop description can be tricky.

 When it's function execution, write prop description in function definition: